 Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you.
 Learn More

-Dahua is a well-known OEM that manufactures and provides security cameras to various other brands.
+Dahua is a well-known OEM that provides security cameras to various other brands.
 A few familiar brands include Montavue, Lorex, and Amcrest.
 They also sell their own devices separately.

 Year Founded